These functions convert an egor object into a list of network or igraph objects.

 graph.attrs = ".egoID"

-An egor
+An

 Logical, indicating if alter-alter relations are directed.

-variables that should be carried over to the network/
+Vector of names (character) or indices (numeric) of ego variables that should be carried over to the network/ igraph objects.
+This is ignored, when

 Vector of names (character) or indices (numeric) of alter variables that should be carried over to the the network/ igraph objects, as edge attributes of the ego-alter relations.
-This is ignored, when `include.ego = FALSE`` (default).
+This is ignored, when `include.ego = FALSE“ (default).

-ego variables that are supposed to be carried over to the igraph object
+Vector of names (character) or indices (numeric) of ego variables that are supposed to be carried over to the igraph object as graph attributes or the network object as network attributes.
+By default

-is carried over.
+.egoIDis carried over.

 The names of the variables specified in ego.attr and ego.alter.attr need to be the same as the names of corresponding alter attributes, in order for those variables to be merged successfully in the resulting network/ igraph object (see example).